 Yes, I’m lucky.
 And I am privileged, as I said above.
 But it is not only that.
 Achieving dreams doesn’t usually come without hard work and sacrifice.

 Last but not least – travelling independently is work in itself.
 Especially to wild, off the beaten path places, where I like to go to.
 Each trip requires hours and hours of preparation.
-I have to research every destination myself, dig through the tourists’ traps, plan the itinerary, find the accommodation, find out how to get in-between places with public transport, choose places that are worth to see, activities to do and make strict desitions due to limited time or money.
+I have to research every destination myself, dig through the tourists’ traps, plan the itinerary, find the accommodation, find out how to get in-between places with public transport, choose places that are worth seeing, activities to do, and make strict desitions due to limited time or money.

 Add to this, learning at least the basics of the local language of the country that I’m traveling to, reading up on the history, politics, and culture to understand the people, preparations of the medical requirements, vaccinations, and visas, and you’ll get almost another full-time job of being a travel planner.
 It’s not easy and time-consuming, but it’s worth it.